jarvylazan/jarvylazan/README.md

-- 👋 Hi, I’m @isthisnamegood
+- 👋 Hi, I’m Jarvy Lazan
+- Currently working at Physiotec

+- Most contributions you'll see here are anonymous.
+They are commits(I can't import pull requests or code reviews) from my work.
+I imported them using this handy  <a href="https://github.com/miromannino/Contributions-Importer-For-Github">tool</a> as we use Bitbucket for version control.

 <!---
 isthisnamegood/isthisnamegood is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.